- What is the history of the school and where is it located?

 - Which casebooks are used by the students?

-- Does the school provide a review for the California First-Year Law Students' Examination (the "Baby Bar")?
+- Do I have to take and pass the California First-Year Law Students' Examination (the "Baby Bar")?

-- May I enroll in the law study program and register with the California Bar without any prior college credit?
+- May I enroll in the law study program and register as a law student with the State Bar of California without any prior college credit?